-A) Sectional Tournament: Class 1A and 2A sectional tournaments will be held on Friday-Saturday, May 17-18, 2024 at assigned locations across the state.

-1) There will be 16 sites for Class 1A and 16 sites for Class 2A.

-2) To complete the tournament on Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
+- A) Sectional Tournament: Class 1A and 2A sectional tournaments will be held on Friday-Saturday, October 13-14 at assigned locations across the state. - 1) There will be 16 sites for Class 1A and 16 sites for Class 2A. - 2) To complete the tournament on Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
 If the local manager wishes to begin the competition on Friday before 4:00 p.m., written consent of the principal from each participating school is required.
 Sectional managers will send to the principals from participating schools the IHSA Tennis Request for Earlier Start Time Form for their approval.
-This document can be located online and in the tennis manual.

-B) State Final Tournament: The state final tournament will be hosted by Palatine High School in Palatine on May 23-25, 2024.

-1) Tournament central will be located at the Palatine High School gymnasium.
-Matches will be played at District 211, 214 and 220 schools.
+This document can be located online and in the tennis manual. - B) State Final Tournament: The state final tournament will be hosted by Buffalo Grove High School in Buffalo Grove on October 19-21, 2023. - Tournament central will be located at the Buffalo Grove High School gymnasium.
+Matches will be played at District 211, 214, 220, 125 and 128 schools. - Buffalo Grove High School tennis coach, Kevin Schrammel, has been designated as the state final manager.

 III.
-ONLINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIRMATIVE ACTION AND ON-LINE LIST OF PARTICIPANTS

-A) Policies and Procedures: The IHSA policy for entry deadlines, late entries, and withdrawals shall be the policies and procedures regarding entry for all IHSA sponsored sport/activities included in the 2023-2024 entry policies and procedures which can be found in the schools' center on the IHSA website.
+ONLINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIRMATIVE ACTION, AND ONLINE LIST OF PARTICIPANTS policies and procedures regarding the entry for all IHSA sponsored sport/activities included in the 2023- 2024 entry policies and procedures which can be found in the schools' center on the IHSA website.